msampathkumar/datadriven/Project Submission.md

     True -> 1, False ->2, Nan or None ->3
 ```

-* Int Columns: For some integer columns like geo location co ordinates, the precision is so good that we can point the locaiton to centimeter level.
-But this seemed to too precise(too much information) and so in hit and trial, when we reduced the presicion up to 3 digit we found that our benchmark model was performing well.
+* Int Columns: For some integer columns like Geo location co ordinates, the precision is so good that we can point the location to centimeter level.
+But this seemed to too precise(too much information) and so in hit and trial, when we reduced the precision up to 3 digit we found that our benchmark model was performing well.

 For other numerical model, we are apply labelisation which will work as MinMaxScalar.

 * Object Columns:
-During the sub group plotting we have noticed that minor text capitalisation issue and spaces.
-So we have applied a transformer to convert all the object data to lower case ascii strings.
+During the sub group plotting we have noticed that minor text capitalization issue and spaces.
+So we have applied a transformer to convert all the object data to lower case ASCII strings.

 Top 5 columns with huge varieties.
     * funder,1898